Tropes present in more or less all goffs:

 - Yaoi Fangirl: "bi guyz r sooo sexah!11"

 - Adaptational Heroism: Draco was a minor villain for most of the Harry Potter series and even allies with Voldemort in the later books.
-Here, he is one of the main protagonists (though considering how most of them act this may not be saying much); he also never becomes a Death Eater and is in fact kidnapped and threatened by Voldemort on a few occasions.
+Here, he is one of the main protagonists (though considering how most of them act, this may not be saying much); he also never becomes a Death Eater, and is in fact kidnapped and threatened by Voldemort on a few occasions.

 - Adaptational Nice Guy: To the point that he barely resembles his canonical depiction (which is saying something considering how OOC virtually all the characters are).
-In the Harry Potter books and film, Draco is, to put it mildly, a racist, elitist snob who regularly bullies other students, thinks Muggle-borns and hybrids being mistreated or even killed is amusing, and ends up joining the Death Eaters (though he does come to regret that last one).
-In My Immortal, Draco is a lot more sensitive and empathetic; while he's still prejudiced against Muggles and also hates preps, he never really engages in any of the horrible acts he does in the books and is devoted to his girlfriend.
+In the Harry Potter books and film, Draco is, to put it mildly, a racist, elitist snob who regularly bullies other students, thinks Muggle-borns and half-bloods being mistreated or even killed is amusing, and ends up joining the Death Eaters (though he does come to regret that last one).
+In My Immortal, Draco is a lot more sensitive and empathetic; while he's still prejudiced against Muggles, and also hates preps, he never really engages in any of the horrible acts he does in the books and is devoted to his girlfriend.

 - Amicable Exes: With Vampire.
 They were a couple, now they're best friends.

-- Anguished Declaration of Love: When he and Ebony get busted for having sex in the Forbidden Forest and the teachers demand an explanation, Draco dramatically proclaims "BECAUSE I LOVE HER!"
+- Anguished Declaration of Love: When he and Ebony get busted for having sex in the Forbidden Forest and the teachers demand an explanation, Draco dramatically proclaims, "BECAUSE I LOVE HER!"

-- Bound and Gagged: Implied (VOLFEMORT HAS HIM BONDAGE!).
+- Bound and Gagged: Implied ("VOLFEMORT HAS HIM BONDAGE!").

 - Cool Car: A flying black Mercedes-Benz (with the number 666 on the license plate).

-- Distressed Dude: Voldemort threatens to kill him throughout the story if Ebony does not kill "Vampire" Potter.
+- Distressed Dude: Voldemort threatens to kill him throughout the story if Ebony does not kill Vampire Potter.
 At another point, Snap gives Enoby a knife and tells her he'll rape Darko if she doesn't stab Vrompire.